t6nut/custom-markers-map/README.md

 ## Key Features
 - Interactive map using **React Leaflet**.
+- Show user location if gps enabled/allowed
-- Users can add named markers by clicking on the map.
+- User can add named markers by clicking on the map.
+	- save markers to localStorage
+	- click on marker to show name, coordinates and distance to user
 	- Markers are draggable and their positions update dynamically.
 - A list displays all markers with their names and coordinates.
+	- remove markers from list
+	- highlight selected markers on the map and list
 - Location search bar to change map focus/location.
+- Dark mode switch to use in low light conditions

 ## Decisions Made
 1. **State Management:** Used **Zustand** instead of React Context or Redux to keep it lightweight and simple.
 2. **Unique Marker IDs:** Used **UUID** to ensure each marker has a unique identifier.
 3. **Draggable Markers:** Implemented event handlers to update positions when markers are moved.
+4. **Save Markers to localStorage:** after refreshing or returning to the map the added markers are saved on user device
+5. **Search location:** move to different location by name or coordinates if needed
-4. **Minimal Dependencies:** Only necessary libraries are included to keep the project lightweight and easy to maintain.
+6. **Minimal Dependencies:** Only necessary libraries are included to keep the project lightweight and easy to maintain.
+7. **React Leaflet:** use react leaflet open source map for compatibility
+8. **Better visiblity:** different types and high contrast markers + hover and click effects